 Above left: And here's my patrol area, about 100 square miles that included several 14,000-foot peaks.
 I

 loved working here but it was only seasonal work, so I moved on.
 But I still miss Lake City (and being a ranger).

 Above right: After a few hours in Houston, we got on the plane to Belize City.

 Above left: 35,000 feet over the Gulf of Mexico.

-Above center: Arriving at the Belize International Airport that afternoon.
+Above left: Arriving at the Belize International Airport that afternoon.

 Above right: Belize City has the only International airport in Belize.
 It has about

 five or six flights a day from the U.S. but the rest of the time, it's pretty quiet.

 A Different World